HITECHCRIME/HC_SG09_Ignorant/README.md

 here I come I will shout it in your face

 [VERSE 1]
-finding your true self ya, such a though one look inside, bring forth black double, blindful courage, you should run even if you're in trouble hun
+finding your true self ya, such a though one (blah) look inside, bring it forth - black double, blindful courage, you should run

+you're in trouble hun

-brushing pointless needs off, dust my shoulders
+brushing off pointless needs
+dust my shoulders,

-think of absolution, mindless always passed it for solution with too many problems now I'm not inclined to solve them heed the meaning, breeding hate just to hide it (like a poem)
+think of absolution,
+mindless me has always passed it for solution with too many problems now I'm not inclined to solve them (schem) heed the meaning, spitting hate like poems just to hide it later -

+if you must
+dim my words I'll be fine

 slow down, crush the frown
 maybe it's too much for you